hdShang/arxiv-daily/docs/cs-AI/2025-06-25/papers/250620156v1-irec-a-metacognitive-scaffolding-for-self-regulated-learning-through.md

 ---
 layout: default
-title: Irec: A Metacognitive Scaffolding for Self-Regulated Learning through Just-in-Time Insight Recall: A Conceptual Framework and System Prototype
+title: "Irec: A Metacognitive Scaffolding for Self-Regulated Learning through Just-in-Time Insight Recall: A Conceptual Framework and System Prototype"
 ---

 # Irec: A Metacognitive Scaffolding for Self-Regulated Learning through Just-in-Time Insight Recall: A Conceptual Framework and System Prototype